patractlabs/jupiter/README.md

 ### 4. run
 Now the directory `target/release` would contain two executable files.
 * `jupiter`, which is Jupiter Testnet node.
 * `jupiter-para`, which is Jupiter Testnet parachain node.
+(Temporarily Unavailable)
 * `jupiter-dev`, which is Jupiter local develop node.

 Following parameters means: